openshift/enhancements/enhancements/baremetal/upgrade-coreos-deploy-image.md

 `releases-art-rhcos.svc.ci.openshift.org`.
 OKD uses a separate mirror for (Fedora) CoreOS, and this too should be treated as a non-customised location.

-If any of the `PreprovisioningOSDownloadURLs` are set to point to the regular location (i.e. the ISO or kernel/initramfs/rootfs have not been customised) but they point to a version that is not the latest, then the cluster-baremetal-operator will update the Provisioning Spec to use the latest images in the `PreprovisioningOSDownloadURLs`.
-Note that the kernel, initramfs and rootfs must always be changed (or not) in lockstep.

 The `ProvisioningOSDownloadURL` (QCOW2 link) will never be modified automatically, since there may be MachineSets relying on it (indirectly, via the image cache).